Fireball Cinnamon Whisky: Health concerns

 In 2014, Finland and Sweden reported that Fireball contained amounts of propylene glycol that surpassed the EU limitations of 1g/kg.
-Although not part of the EU, Norway also decided to recall the product.
+Norway also decided to recall the product.
 The company responded by saying the product was "perfectly safe to drink" and called it a "small recipe-related compliance issue" related to the difference in regulations between the North American and European markets.
 The recalled batches were replaced with a compliant product, and sales were allowed to resume for the EU-compliant formulation.